 (7) In the event of default on payment by us, the contractor shall only be entitled to default interest of 4%, unless the contractor can demonstrate that he has incurred higher damages as a result of the default on payment.

-(1) Delivery periods or delivery deadlines agreed are binding and must be adhered to by the contractor under all circumstances.
+(1) Delivery periods and/or delivery deadlines agreed are binding and must be adhered to by the contractor under all circumstances.
 If a calendar week is agreed as delivery deadline, the last deadline is Friday of the said week.
 If this Friday is a public holiday, the working day immediately preceding it shall be authoritative.
 Delivery periods shall begin on the date of the written order.
-Delivery deadlines or delivery periods shall only apply as adhered to if the goods arrive at the place of destination on the agreed date or within the agreed period.
+Delivery deadlines and/or delivery periods shall only be deemed as adhered to if the goods arrive at the place of destination on the agreed date or within the agreed period.
 Deliveries prior to the agreed delivery date can be rejected by us.

-(3) In the event of failure to adhere to delivery deadlines or delivery periods, we shall be entitled, following unsuccessful expiry of an appropriate period of grace set for the contractor, to choose between withdrawing from the contract or alternative procurement of the goods even if the contractor is not at fault as regards the exceeding of the deadline or period.
-Claims for damages by us shall remain unaffected.
+(3) In the event of failure to adhere to delivery deadlines and/or delivery periods, we shall be entitled, following unsuccessful expiry of an appropriate period of grace set for the contractor, to choose between withdrawing from the contract or alternative procurement of the goods even if the contractor is not at fault as regards the exceeding of the deadline or period.
+Claims for damages by us shall remain unaffected by this.
 The acceptance of delayed deliveries or performances shall not constitute renunciation of claims for compensation for damages.
-In all cases, the contractor must reimburse us for all additional costs resulting from late deliveries or performances, including in particular in the event of withdrawal.
-Additional freight costs as a result of delayed delivery shall be for the account of the contractor.
+In all cases, the contractor must reimburse us for all additional costs resulting from late deliveries or performances, including in particular in the event of withdrawal or alternative procurement.
+Additional freight costs as a result of delayed delivery shall be borne by the contractor.

 (4) In the event of default on delivery, we shall be entitled to demand a contractual penalty of 0.5% of the value of the delivery for each full week, subject, however, to a maximum of 5% of the value of the delivery.
 We are entitled to assert the contractual penalty in addition to fulfilment.
 We can also assert the contractual penalty up until final settlement even if we have not explicitly reserved the right to do so when accepting the delayed delivery.
 We explicitly reserve the right to assert farther-reaching claims and rights.

-(5) In extension of the rulings agreed in the above paragraphs, the statutory regulations shall apply in the event of failure to adhere to delivery deadlines or delivery periods as well as in the event of default on delivery.
+(5) In extension of the regulations stated in the above paragraphs, the statutory regulations shall apply in the event of failure to adhere to delivery deadlines and/or delivery periods as well as in the event of default on delivery.